wanderview/fetchevent-worker-timing/explainer.md

 For a navigation, however, redirects may trigger `FetchEvent` dispatches on different service workers.
 In addition, some of these may be on completely different origins.
 At a minimum any previous `FetchEvent` worker timing entries must be cleared on a cross-origin navigation redirect.
 To be conservative we could clear these entries on all navigation redirects to start.

+## Issue 5: Privacy Considerations

+Another important issue to consider is whether this new API allows sites to collect more information about the user than they currently can.
+Typically this concern is focused on the capabilities of "3rd party" sites in the form of cross-origin iframes to collect information.
+Data collection can take the form of explicitly exposed information or information that can be passively inferred.
+For example, two well known class of problems are information side channels due to precise timing and device fingerprinting.

+In this case we feel this API does not produce any additional privacy concerns.
+As mentioned in the Timing-Allow-Origin section above, the FetchEvent Worker Timing is make it more convenient to access and organize information that is already available to the site.
+It only allows the service worker to associate data with a FetchEvent, but does not expose additional information not already available.
+While this data will often be timing related, those times are already available and the precision of the values will not be increased by this API.

+Therefore at this time we believe this API should not worsen privacy for the user.

 ## Considered Alternatives

 ### Alternative 1: Combining Results on the Server